Illustration: Pau Gasol Valls

 Context

-“Sprogland” (Language land) – as the online language skill training service is called – was launched June 1st, 2020.
-Following the launch it was quickly evident that there is and will be a great demand for the online language skill training also post-corona19.
+“Sprogland” (Language Country) – as the online language skill training service is called – was launched June 1st, 2020.
+Following the launch, it was quickly evident that there was a great demand for the online language skill training also post-corona19.

 Technical details & Operations